Chunchula man cutting his grass when car strikes him, killing him instantly

 Chunchula, Ala.
-(WALA)-- Sunday afternoon, 44-year-old Heath Byrd was in his yard cutting his grass when a corvette barreled into him, killing him on the spot.
+(WALA)-- Sunday afternoon, Heath Byrd was in his yard cutting his grass when a Corvette barreled into him, killing him on the spot.

 Glass is still scattered across the grass even today.